With the ability to learn about any destination in the world with a few strokes of a keyboard, why bother attending a

 That being said, trade shows can be overwhelming.
 More than 500 exhibitors from 150 different countries attend the annual New York Times Travel Show, one of the largest travel shows in the United States.
 (See a list of upcoming travel shows around the U.S. and Canada to find one near you.)
 Crowds tend to be just as massive, with thousands of attendees.

 Here are nine tips for getting the most out of a travel trade show and surviving the masses.

 Advance tickets are often cheaper than buying them the day of.
 For example, the Travel & Adventure Shows in Santa Clara, Los Angeles, Washington D.C. and San Diego charge $10.75 per person for access to the exhibit hall floor if you buy tickets online before the show; day-of-the-show access costs $15.
-The $17 New York Times Travel Show admission is discounted by $5 if you buy ahead of time.

 With hundreds of vendors in attendance, a trade show can easily flabbergast you.
 John Golicz, CEO of the Travel & Adventure Show, suggests narrowing down your field of interest to a handful of destinations.
 "Create a bucket list of the next seven places you want to go to," Golicz advises, and focus your travel show time on vendors that service those spots.